Areias do Seixo

 Best time to go

 The Costa da Prata is a good year-round destination.
-March and April are lovely, May and June are ideal, July and August can be very hot and it's warm through to September for swimming in the sea.
+March and April are lovely, May and June are ideal, July and August can be hot (although the sea breeze keeps it comfortable) and it's warm through to September for swimming in the sea.
 Thanks to the hotel's woodburning stoves, you'll be snug here in winter, too

 Our top tips